moby/moby/docs/sources/examples/nodejs_web_app.md

 ## Create Node.js app

-First, create a `package.json` file that describes your app and its dependencies:
+First, create a directory `src` where all the files would live.
+Then create a `package.json` file that describes your app and its dependencies:

     {
       "name": "docker-centos-hello",